 History of the Blue Mosque

-Expropriation procedures have started in the area next to the Hippodrome.
-Many houses and shops were bought by the state and destroyed.
-Thus, the necessary space was opened for the construction of the Blue Mosque.
+To make this possible, expropriation procedures began in the area next to the Hippodrome.
+Many houses and shops were purchased by the state and demolished, opening up the necessary space for the mosque’s construction.

 Architecture of the Blue Mosque